My Approach to Therapy

-Cognitive-Behavioral Therapy (CBT) is a powerful tool that teaches you practical skills to identify and modify self-defeating patterns of thinking and behaving.
+Cognitive-Behavioral Therapy (CBT) is a powerful method that teaches you practical skills to identify and modify self-defeating patterns of thinking and behaving.
 Thoughts and behaviors are learned and can be unlearned.
 Thus, you can also learn new ways of thinking and behaving in challenging situations.
 I will work with you to achieve tangible progress and improve your daily life.
 CBT differs in this way from traditional talk therapy, which focuses mostly on self-knowledge and insight.
 The ultimate aim of CBT is to help you to become your own therapist, in part by practicing outside of sessions the techniques you learn in my office.

 CBT is evidence-based.
 It has been extensively validated in rigorous clinical trials and has solid scientific support as an effective treatment for many problems and disorders.
 CBT has been shown to be as effective as medication for depression and anxiety disorders.
 Research also indicates that the changes that occur during CBT are long lasting.
 People who receive CBT rather than other psychological therapies or medication treatment alone are less prone to relapsing.